dtinit/portability-articles/README.md

 # portability-articles
-A public-domain collection of articles to help find solutions for data portability, hosted and moderated by the [Data Transfer Initiative][dtinit.org]
+A public-domain collection of articles to help find solutions for data portability, hosted and administered by the [Data Transfer Initiative](dtinit.org)

 To contribute, update an existing article or create a new one!
 We can also use Issues to track requests, suggestions and errors.